 The first choice for a planting bed are good plants, good soil and compost and if available natural mulch like fall leaves.
 Commercial Mulches can be good solutions for pathways, playgrounds, and to get rid of used hay or wood chips from a cut tree can be used as well.
-If you have deplenished, poor or compacted soil, but you have no humus available to amend the soil, then mulches can be a good temporary solution to create protection and to restore the soil.
+If you have nutritionally depleted, poor or compacted soil, but you have no compost available to amend the soil, then mulches can be a good temporary solution to create protection and to restore the soil.

 Create pathways and terrasses

 To restore woodland plantings